chairfull/my_lora_workflow/README.md

 Only do this if the largest is actually better quality.
 It may be an crummy upscale, or the link may not work.

 You can also search for better quality images by dragging them into Yandex, to do a `Similar image search`.

+I'm now using YouTube, and it works quite well.
+Get a [YouTube screenshot chrome extension](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) and use `,` `.` to find unique facial angles that aren't blurry.
+(Be sure to set video quality to highest possible.)

 For a person, attempt to find **at least** one of each:
 - Profile left + profile right.